An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Spatio-temporal full discretization

 \subsection{A priori moment bounds of the approximations}

-This subsection aims to obtain a priori estimates of the full discrete approximation, which require estimates in the previous subsection as well as a certain bootstrap argument.
-First, we define
+{{ The aim of this subsection is to prove a priori moment bounds for the fully discrete approximation \eqref{eq:full.Tamed-AEE} (or \eqref{eq:full.Tamed-AEE-Semigroup} equivalently), which is essentially based on the estimate \eqref{eq:vN-controlled-ZN} obtained in the previous subsection as well as a certain bootstrap argument.}} First, we define